Human Trafficking - Full Report

 Scale

 Human trafficking is a big business.
-The International Labour Organization estimates that forced labour generates a total of $236 billion in profits annually—this includes slavery, serfdom and bonded labour in addition to human trafficking in the strict sense.
-Encyclopedia Britannica estimates £32 billion in annual profits from human trafficking in the narrow sense.
+The International Labour Organization estimates that forced labour generates a total of $236 billion in profits annually (not counting state-imposed forced labour).
+This includes slavery, serfdom and bonded labour in addition to trafficking for forced labour.
+Encyclopedia Britannica estimates £32 billion in annual profits from human trafficking that involves illegal transport of people.

 Harms